 Additionally, swapping out your favorite diet soda, fruit juice, or energy for lemon water may also lead to weight loss.
 This is because these beverages are often laden with sugar and calories – both of which encourage weight gain.

 As mentioned, lemon water contains vitamin C which, as most of us are aware, helps to strengthen the immune system.

 In fact, a Swiss study published in the Annals of Nutrition & Metabolism found that a healthy dose of vitamin C can help reduce both the duration and severity of the common cold.
-With that said, while lemons are packed with vitamin C, the amount of vitamin C in lemon water may not serve to fully protect you against the sniffles.
+With that said, while lemons are packed with vitamin C, the amount of vitamin C in lemon water may not be served to fully protect you against the sniffles.
 How so?
-Well, according to research has found that around 1000 mg of daily vitamin C is needed to effectively combat the common cold, yet an entire lemon contains a quarter of that amount.
-If you’re currently battling with a cold, it’s best to spend opt for a vitamin C supplement.
+Well, research has found that around 1000 mg of daily vitamin C is needed to effectively combat the common cold, yet an entire lemon contains a quarter of that amount.
+If you’re currently battling a cold, it’s best to opt for a vitamin C supplement.

 Protection against kidney stones